 It’s important to have peace of mind that your home will be safe while you are on vacation.
-But don’t worry.
+Don’t worry.
 These home security tips will help you to decrease the possibility of a burglar targeting your house.

-Set your house lights on a timer, so that they come on at specific times of the day.
+Set your house lights on a timer so they come on at specific times of the day.
 Also, light up your porch or yard with a timed controller.
 Of course, not everybody has these setups, but there are other things you can do.
 Leave your home’s shades and blinds as you typically do and park a car in your driveway.
 Arrange for someone to mow your lawn and clip your hedges if you plan on being away for more than a week.
 This is a super simple home security tip that makes it look like your family is not away.
-If you really want to go all-out, connect an old analog television or radio with a timer to create noise in your home.

 Lock all doors

-Here’s a lesson from home security tips 101: Be sure to lock all your exterior doors securely – if possible, use thick cylinder locks.
-Millions of homes are broken into every year and making sure every door is locked is a good start to make sure you’re not one of them.
-Experts in home security tips say every exterior door should have a deadbolt.
+Here’s a simple but easily forgotten home security tip: Lock all your doors securely.
+If possible, use thick cylinder locks.
+Millions of homes are broken into every year and this simple step is a good start to making sure yours is not one of them.
+Experts say every exterior door should have a deadbolt.
 If your doors still have the same locks they had decades ago, it might be time for an upgrade.
 Do your research to find which types of locks tend to be more resistant to being picked and purchase them.

 Ask your neighbors for help

 If you have a neighbor that you trust, ask them to watch your property while you are away – and do the same for them when they travel.
-Also, see if your neighbor can pick up your mail, circulars and newspapers, which also helps to create the appearance that you are at home.
-If a neighbor can’t assist you, and you don’t have any family members in the area can help, request that your post office cancel deliveries while you’re away and hold your mail.
+Ask them to pick up your mail, circulars and newspapers, which helps to create the appearance that you are at home.
+If a neighbor can’t assist you, and you don’t have any family members in the area that can help, request that your post office cancel deliveries while you’re away and hold your mail.

 Don’t advertise that you’re on vacation

-Some of the best home security tips have to do with what you shouldn’t do.
-Resist the temptation to write about your upcoming trip on social media sites, such as Facebook, Twitter or Instagram.
-And wait until you return to post online all the great photos you’ve taken during your travels.
-Thieves can spot your posts on public feeds.
-Home security tips are only helpful if you make good choices, and broadcasting that you are away from your home is not a good choice.
+Resist the temptation to write about your upcoming trip on social media and wait until you return to post all the great photos you’ve taken during your travels.
+Crafty crooks can discern that you are away from home via your posts on public feeds and use it to their advantage.

 Hide your valuables